-I thank my project partner, Ms. Misrin Vadakkumpala, without whose support, hard work and determination, I could not have completed the project.
+I thank my project partners, Ms. Gladys Sunny and Ms. Sana S.V, without whose support, hard work and determination, I could not have completed the project.

-I express my unreserved gratitude and thanks to the residents of Palakkad who helped me with my data collection.
+I express my unreserved gratitude and thanks to the residents of Thrissur who helped me with my data collection.

 I also wish to place on record my deep sense of appreciation and humble thanks to my beloved parents for their encouragement to withstand the stress and kind motivation in completing my project.
-Their unconditional love and support provided me all the courage to finish my study.
+Their unconditional love and support provided me with all the courage to finish my study.